X

 Cabins

 There are 18 cabin buildings across our 185-acre campus.
 Ramah Darom’s cabins are modern and spacious, featuring hardwood floors and a screened-in porch.
-Inside each building are 2 or 4 cabin units, depending on the cabin style.
+Inside each building are two or four cabin units, depending on the cabin style.
 Each unit has an open sleeping area with dorm-style bunk beds, private room(s) with twin beds, and a bathroom with shower stall(s).
 Linens are provided, but beds are not made up.

 Multi Family Cabin